bluefeet/RocketCastle/README.md

 ## How to Create a Game

 1. Start by creating a GitHub fork of the [RocketCastle repository](https://github.com/bluefeet/RocketCastle).
-You will be making all of your code changes in this fork and submitting them back to the main repository as pull requests.
+You will be making all of your code changes in this fork and submitting them back to the main repository as a pull request.
 2. Use the `grungle` game as a template for your new game by copying it and modifying the `yourgame/index.html`, `yourgame/index.js`, and `yourgame/index.css` to fit.
 The `yourgame` bit should be a lowercase, alphanumeric, dash-separated, string.
 3. Edit the root `index.html` to include your game in the `experience` room.
 4. Edit `_redirects` and copy the `grungle` lines and modify to fit for `yourgame`.
 5. Commit and push your work to GitHub.
-6. Open a pull request to have your game deployed on [rocketcastle.com](https://rocketcastle.com)!
+6. Open a pull request and, pending a positive review, your game will be deployed on [rocketcastle.com](https://rocketcastle.com)!

 ## Anatomy of a Room